 In any business, mistakes are inevitable.
 When entering a supplier invoice into the travel system, some of them can easily be spotted.
 Irregularities can occur both on the side of suppliers as well as employees:

 – For example, the supplier promised you a special offer on a tour.
-You you determine the selling price based on that special offer.
-The supplier sends you an invoice without special offer.
+You determine the selling price based on that special offer.
+The supplier sends you an invoice without a special offer.
 When entering the supplier invoice into the travel system, you’ll immediately notice that there was a deviation from the net price.

 – For example, the employee mistakenly entered the wrong price when making a price list.

 The employee who made the booking is likely to be familiar with the additional costs or discounts on the booking.
 This is why it will be easier for him or her to enter this supplier invoice than any other employee.